kvweldon/AZURE-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed with unrestricted access to the internet.
+The Virtual Machines lacked proper Network Security Groups and built-in firewalls, leaving them vulnerable to potential threats.
+Additionally, all other resources were deployed with public endpoints exposed to the Internet, rendering the use of Private Endpoints unnecessary.
+This configuration posed significant security risks and potential avenues for unauthorized access or cyberattacks.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation.
+The built-in firewalls for the other resources were reconfigured and I created a Private Endpoint, which only allowed access to the resources from within the VNet.

 ## Attack Maps Before Hardening / Security Controls
 ![(before)nsg-malicious-allowed-in](https://github.com/kvweldon/AZURE-SOC/assets/141193154/48739ffd-b9f0-4184-a219-77abffd239ef)